German and Politics (BA)

 This course builds upon the linguistic skills acquired at A-level, reinforcing your competence in grammar and deepening your stylistic proficiency.
 The course has written, oral, and aural components, and teaching is largely undertaken by German native speakers.
 You will also be introduced to our substantial electronic language-learning resources.

-Two further modules can be chosen from among Politics modules (see below) or modules from other subjects, such as Philosophy, History or English.
+Two further modules can be chosen from among Politics modules (see below) or modules from other subjects, such as History, Economics, English or a beginner's language.

 - Introduction to European Integration